-I often recommend a wobble cushion for lower leg injuries and thought I would share a little more information as to why I love them.
-They have a number of functions including helping to improve ankle range of movement and control; strengthening of the soft tissues of the ankle joint; improving proprioception and balance.
+I often recommend a wobble cushion for lower leg injuries and thought I would share a little more information on their use.
+They have a number of functions including helping to improve ankle range of movement and control; strengthening of the soft tissues of the ankle joint and improving proprioception and balance.

-I have been recovering from a highly annoying ankle injury that involved a stress fracture and a visit to the foot specialist surgeon.
-Years of not rehabbing ankle sprains properly have meant that ideally the ligaments now need surgically tightening.
-But that would mean less running so I am on a programme of hardcore lower leg strengthening instead, aided by Jane Clarke of Pickwick Physio.
-There has been, and continues to be, lots of resistance work, unstable squats/lunges etc. and, of course, the wobble cushion.
+I have been recovering from an ankle injury that involved a stress fracture and a visit to the foot specialist surgeon.
+Years of not rehabbing ankle sprains properly have meant that, ideally, the ligaments now need surgically tightening.
+But that would mean less running so I am on a programme of hardcore lower leg strengthening instead.
+There has been, and continues to be, resistance band work, unstable squats/lunges etc. and, of course, the wobble cushion.
 I have progressed to 15 seconds of standing on one with my eyes closed – harder than it sounds – just try standing on a stable surface with your eyes closed!
-See?!
 I am also practising one-legged squats and catching a ball on the cushion too, thus improving hand eye coordination and using glutes and core as stabilising forces.

 I tend to refer people for wobble cushions when they have recovered from an ankle sprain and need to further strengthen and improve the joint.
-Ideally they will have followed a bespoke rehabilitation programme as rehab depends on the assessment outcome of the initial injury, and quite far down the line from this is where the wobble cushion comes into play.
-So essentially, it’s not for beginner’s strengthening level as there is much valuable free-standing work that can be done before building up to a wobble cushion.
+Ideally they will have followed a bespoke rehabilitation programme as rehab depends on the assessment outcome of the initial injury.
+Once the ligaments have recovered from the initial trauma the wobble cushion comes into play..
+Essentially, it is not for beginner’s strengthening level as there is much valuable free-standing work that can be done before building up to a wobble cushion.

 If you would like help with and ankle injury or ankle strengthening, or would like to try out a wobble cushion, do get in touch.
 And no I don’t have shares in them!